 Arts: This group includes Visual Art and Music.
 Alternatively, students can choose one of the subjects offered in Groups 2, 3 or 4 - a third modern language, a second subject from Individuals and Societies or a second subject from Experimental Sciences.

 If you are wish to study a subject not currently on offer in one of the above subject option groups at our school, please email us to discuss your needs.
 We do offer some programmes through an online teaching programme.

 At the heart of the Diploma Programme lie three additional core elements.

 Theory of Knowledge (TOK) is an interdisciplinary course intended to stimulate critical reflection on the knowledge and experience gained inside and outside the classroom.
 Unique to the IB, TOK aims to provide students with an understanding of how and why knowledge is gained.

 Creativity, Action and Service (CAS) encourages students to undertake 150 hours of community service, demonstrate active participation in sports and showcase their creative skills.
 Students should, through these activities, develop greater awareness of themselves, concern for others, and the ability to work cooperatively with other people.

 The Extended Essay requires students to research and write about an area of individual interest.
 The 4,000-word essay gives diploma students the chance to undertake independent research and develop the standard of writing expected by universities.

 The IB Diploma Programme is challenging and rigorous.
 It is therefore hardly surprising that students in possession of an IB Diploma are welcomed by the world's top universities.
 With the school’s track record of success in these courses, studying the IB Diploma at The British School Warsaw is an excellent choice for your child’s education.

-If you would like any further details of the International Baccalaureate Diploma Programme at The British School Warsaw, please feel free to email our IB Coordinator, Matthew Lennon or our IB Office.
+If you would like any further details of the International Baccalaureate Diploma Programme at The British School Warsaw, please feel free to email our Head of IBDP, Matthew Lennon or our IB Office.